21 Days - 20 Nights

 Optional -Villa Carlos Paz

 We visit Villa Carlos Paz, going through the mountain town of La Calera, then we continue by the route which goes around the Suquía river banks along the "Camino de las Cien Curvas" (Road of 100 Curves) till we are near the Dique San Roque.
 We stop at it to watch the dam and the wonderful view of the lake.
 We continue climbing up to Villa Carlos Paz, located on the Punilla Valley, on the shore of the San Roque Lake and at the foot of the Altas Cumbres (the High Peaks).
 This is the most important tourist place of Córdoba province, founded in 1915.
 We start our return back to Córdoba City along the Ingeniero Allende Posse Highway.
+If you want to see other excursion options in Córdoba, click here: Tours in Córdoba.

 Day 18 - The route of the Jesuít Estancias